VijayKumarDVK96/Portfolio-and-Personal-CRM-for-Freelancers-with-React-and-Laravel/frontend/README.md

 # Notes

-Ensure the backend is running and accessible at the specified **VITE_API_URL** before launching the frontend.
+Ensure the backend is running and accessible at the specified **VITE_BACKEND_URL** before launching the frontend.

 The Lightbox and data visualization charts are designed to be modular and easily extendable.